rosettatype/design-regression/_posts/2021-09-08-line-length-revisited-following-the-research.md

 ![Diagram describing types of saccades and fixations](/assets/2021-09-08-line-length-revisited/nomenclature_saccade.svg)

 <figcaption><strong>Figure 1:</strong> The saccades (marked with arrows) we make as we read along a line from left to right are shorter than the saccade at the end of the line.
 The return sweep, the saccade from right to left (marked with a long dashed arrow), may be inaccurate and followed by acorrective saccade (marked with a red arrow).
-The undersweep fixations are also marked with a red circle.
+The undersweep fixations are marked with a red circle.
 </figcaption>

 ### The assumptions